CellMigrationLab/Plot-Stats/README.md

     ```

 - **Tidy Format**:
-  - Each column is a variable, each row an observation.
+  - Each column is a variable, and each row is an observation.
   - Suited for statistical analysis and plotting.
   - Each row represents a unique combination of variables.
   - Example with biological repeats: